MDK-Packs/KeilStudioWorkshopDevSummit21/README.md

 - Keil Studio Cloud runs in a browser.
 You need a Chromium based browser (Chrome/Edge - no matter if you run Windows, Mac, or Linux).
 - Create a user account at [studio.keil.arm.com](studio.keil.arm.com) and ensure you can login.
 If you have an Arm or Mbed account, you can use these to access the site.
-- The workshop uses the [NXP IMXRT1050-EVKB](https://www.keil.arm.com/hardware/IMXRT1050-EVKB/) to download and debug to the target.
-Please make sure that the latest FW for the debug adapter is installed.
+- The workshop uses the [NXP IMXRT1050-EVKB](https://www.keil.arm.com/hardware/IMXRT1050-EVKB/) to download and debug to the target:
+  - Please make sure that the latest FW for the debug adapter is installed.
 Follow the instructions on the [Guide](https://www.keil.arm.com/hardware/IMXRT1050-EVKB/guide/) tab (“CMSIS-DAP Firmware” section).
-If you do not have access to the board, you can still follow much of the workshop.
+  - If you do not have access to the board, you can still follow much of the workshop.
 Debug will be demonstrated by the facilitators of the workshop.
 - We recommend a dual monitor setup, so that you can see the workshop and your Keil Studio workspace at the same time.

 ## Optional pre-work